RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - CloudFront offers several options for streaming your media to global viewers—**both pre-recorded files and live events.**

+- Using AWS Lambda with **CloudFront Lambda@Edge**

+  Lambda@Edge lets you run Node.js and Python Lambda functions to customize content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+The functions run in response to CloudFront events, without provisioning or managing servers.

+  - Inspect cookies to rewrite URLs to different versions of a site for A/B testing.
+  - **Send different objects to your users based on the `User-Agent` header,** which contains information about the device that submitted the request.
+For example, you can send images in different resolutions to users based on their devices.
+  - **Inspect headers or authorized tokens**, inserting a corresponding header and allowing access control before forwarding a request to the origin.
+  - Add, delete, and modify headers, and rewrite the URL path to direct users to different objects in the cache.
+  - Generate new HTTP responses to do things like redirect unauthenticated users to login pages, or create and deliver static webpages right from the edge.
+  - Resizing Images

 - Field-level Encrpytion

   Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
 The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack